luckyjim/pyGrayScott/compute/numba/README.md

 Solve Gray-Scott equation with [numba](https://numba.readthedocs.io/en/stable/)

 We use a numba installation with and without [SVML library](https://numba.pydata.org/numba-doc/latest/user/performance-tips.html#intel-svml).
-SVML is Intel library provides a short vector math library.
+SVML is Intel library provides a short vector math library, check if you are correctly install SVML

 ```bash
 $ numba -s | grep SVML